NewsSite mapContact Choose Language

 A child with disability, in accordance with the regulations on classification of handicapped children, and a child incapable of self-sustainable living and unable to work, acquires the right to survivor’s pension after the cessation of employment or self-employment if the incapability occurred after the age until which a child is considered eligible for survivor’s pension, but before the death of the insured person or the beneficiary of the right, provided that the insured person or the beneficiary of the right maintained the child until his death.

-parents of insured person, that is, a parents of the beneficiary of the right (father and mother, step father and and step mother and adoptive parent), supported by the insured person/beneficiary until his/her own death, becomes eligible for the survivor’s pension if:
+parents of insured person, that is, a parents of the beneficiary of the right (father and mother, step father and step mother and adoptive parent), supported by the insured person/beneficiary until his/her own death, becomes eligible for the survivor’s pension if:

 − having turned 65 (man) or 60 (woman) years of age, or